ChumBoxBaron/Vibe-Coded-Name-Generator/README.md

   This algorithm maintains a curated set of "funny" first and last names and also uses pattern matching to identify names in the census database that match crude humor patterns.

 Both approaches are implemented in a single generator that alternates between them, providing variety while maintaining age-appropriate humor that specifically appeals to children.

+## Web Interface Features

+The name generator web interface offers several intuitive features:

+- **Generator Type Selection**: Choose from multiple name generation algorithms
+- **Descriptive Information**: Each generator type includes a brief description of what it produces
+- **Customizable Output Count**: Select how many names to generate at once
+- **Instant Generation**: Names are generated quickly without page refresh
+- **Mobile-Friendly Design**: Responsive layout works well on all devices

 ## Milestones